Privacy Policy

 2.3.
 Communication with us

-Contact form and email
+Contact per email

 2.4.
 Online Shop (s) / Booking Portal (s)